Environmental anthropology

 Environmental anthropology is a sub-discipline of anthropology that examines the complex relationships between humans and the environments which they inhabit.
 This takes many shapes and forms, whether it be examining the hunting/gathering patterns of humans tens of thousands of years ago, archaeological investigations of early agriculturalists and their impact on deforestation or soil erosion, or how modern human societies are adapting to climate change and other anthropogenic environmental issues.
-This sub-field of anthropology developed in the 1960s from cultural ecology as anthropologists borrowed methods and terminology from growing developments in ecology and applied then to understand human cultures.
+This sub-field of anthropology developed in the 1960s from cultural ecology as anthropologists borrowed methods and terminology from growing developments in ecology and applied them to understand human cultures.

 Environmental anthropology is a growing sub-field of anthropology because the challenges of understanding and addressing human caused environmental problems like climate change, species extinctions, plastic pollution, and habitat destruction require an understanding of the complex cultural, political, and economic systems that have created these problems.

 Historical development

 The establishment of environmental anthropology can be credited to Julian Steward, a cultural ecologist who studied how the Shosone of the Great Basin between the Sierra Nevada and Rocky mountains adapted their environment.
 His efforts to define culture were based upon topography, climate, and resources and their accessibility.
 Other important early cultural ecologists were Roy Rappaport and Marvin Harris.
 Their work used systems theories to explain how societies worked to maintain homeostasis through feedback loops.
 Harris' work in India, for example, examined the sacred cow in India as an ecological adaptation because of its importance for milk production, dung for fuel and fertilizers, and labor for plowing.
 These approaches has since been since criticized for narrowly assuming the state of societies as static and not exploring the ways cultures change and develop over time.

 Another important field that contributed to the creation of environmental anthropology was ethnoecology.
 Ethnoecologists like Harold Conklin, Darrell Posey, and Wade Davis looked at traditional ecological knowledge to understand how indigenous groups around the world managed the ecosystems in which they lived.
 Research in ethnobotany also led to the development of new drugs based on plants used in traditional herbal medicine.

 Political ecology, an interdisciplinary social scientific perspective on environment issues, is also a significant contributor to environmental anthropology.
 Political ecology explores the ways that scientific and managerial approaches to the environment can often mask unequal relationships of power, especially in post-colonial settings.
 For example, the expansion of protected areas can be seen as an extension of state power into rural areas, rather than simply a plan to preserve wildlife.